39-year-old man stabbed to death inside Manhattan subway station after dispute: police

 There are no arrests.

-MTA Communications Director Tim Minton said in a statement, "This was a senseless attack that spilled from the street to the subway, and we are providing full cooperation in the investigation, with confidence the NYPD will rapidly identify and apprehend the perpetrator."
+"This was a senseless attack that spilled from the street to the subway, and we are providing full cooperation in the investigation, with confidence the NYPD will rapidly identify and apprehend the perpetrator," MTA Communications Director Tim Minton said in a statement.

-As of 6:13 p.m.
-A trains are bypassing 175th Street in both directions while the NYPD continues their investigation.

-For service to 175th Street take the No. 1 train or M100 bus.

 ----------